dongshuoyin2gmail/BCA-mindspore/README.md

     - [Ascend Hub](ascend.huawei.com/ascendhub/#/home)

 - Install [MindSpore](https://www.mindspore.cn/install/en).

-- We use Garbage_dump as training dataset in this example.

     1. If coco dataset is used. **Select dataset to coco when run script.**
         Install Cython and pycocotool, and you can also install mmcv to process data.